A Proof of the Riemann Hypothesis Through the Nicolas Inequality: Introduction

 \section{Introduction}

 Throughout this piece, $p_n$ will be the $n$-th prime.
 For any real number $x$, $\pi(x)$ will denote the number of primes not exceeding $x$ and $\mathbb{N}$ will be the set of all non-negative integers.
 The Euler number will be denoted by $e$, the Euler totient by $\phi$ and the Euler-Mascheroni constant by $\gamma$.
+A sequence, $a$, comprised of $n$ elements will be denoted by $(a_j)_{j=1}^n$.
 Finally, $\sum_{k=1}^{\pi(x)} \log{p_k}$ will be denoted by $\theta(x)$.

 Nicolas \cite{1} has brought attention to an inequality, given below as \eqref{-GBI-}, and has proven that if, for all $k \ge 1$,